jeffstreet/ArduinoProcessingSerialLink/README.md

 ## Processing - Arduino
 Provides a serial link, sending and receiving, between a computer running Processing and an Arduino.

-### Arduino Side
+### Arduino Side - 0.1
 Listens for incoming bytes, and sends them back.
 Tracks status of serial link with a boolean and the LED on pin 13.

-### Processing Side
+### Processing Side - 0.3
-Broadcasts packets of random length (1 to 10 bytes) with random contents (bytes 0-100), at a rate specified by frameRate(N).
-Prints sent packets and any received bytes.
-Tracks status of incoming serial traffic a boolean.
+Broadcasts Ping packets with time stamp.
+Prints elapsed time for roundtrip.
+Uses state machine to handle incoming packets.
+Tracks status of incoming serial traffic as boolean.

-Packet format
-* StartByte1
-* StartByte2
-* LengthByte = 1 + number of payload bytes
-* Payload Bytes
-* CheckByte = sum of payload bytes % 255

 ## Arduino - Arduino (to be created in a future commit)